EduDose

 • EduDose has provided this test in both English and Hindi medium.

-Which of the following is natural dye?
+Which One of the following is used to dissolve noble metals?

 Cement is usually a mixture of: